jhipster/jhipster-dotnetcore/docs/Features/heroku.md

 [Git](https://git-scm.com/) is also required to deploy to Heroku.

-Also make sure you have a working Docker installation (eg. `docker ps`) if deploying to Heroku Container Registry.
+Also make sure you have a working [Docker](https://docs.docker.com) installation (eg. `docker ps`) if deploying to Heroku Container Registry.

 ## Deploying to Heroku

-To deploy your .Net application to Heroku, run the following command:
+To deploy your application to Heroku, run the following command:

 ```bash
 jhipster heroku